Software-Lifecycle-Consultants/doa-farm-ops/README.md

 npm install
  ```

-3. Install the Other NPM packages that are used in this project:
+3. Install the other NPM packages that are used in this project:

 - [@mui/material](https://mui.com/material-ui/getting-started/installation/) - Version 5.14.5
   - Material UI is a comprehensive library of components that features our implementation of Google's Material Design system.